 2 EDITORIAL POLICIES

 2.1 Peer Review Policy

-Articles submitted to The Neurohospitalist are first screened by the managing editor.
+Articles submitted to NHOS are first screened by the managing editor.
 If the formatting complies with our requirements, it is forwarded to the editor in chief, who will assign it to an associate editor.
-If the article is thought to fit into the scope of the journal and would be of interest to our readership, it will be assigned two peer-reviewers.
+If the article is thought to fit into the scope of the Journal and would be of interest to our readership, it will be assigned two peer-reviewers.
 We use a single-blind review system.
 After peer-review has been completed, a decision of accept, minor revisions, major revisions, or reject will be assigned to the manuscript and the author notified.
 Articles that have been rejected are not considered if resubmitted.
 We give our peer-reviewers 21 days to submit their recommendations in order to keep turnaround time at a minimum.

 As part of the submission process you will be given the option to provide the names of peers who could be called upon to review your manuscript.
 Recommended reviewers should be experts in their fields and should be able to provide an objective assessment of the manuscript.
 Please be aware of any conflicts of interest when recommending reviewers.
 Examples of conflicts of interest include (but are not limited to) the below: